llun/activities.schema/readme.md

 # Activities.schema

-Schema package for validating AcitivityPub data
+Schema package for validating AcitivityPub and Mastodon data